-- A Lifeline for Technical Assistance-The League has developed unique expertise to help the people who make the concerts happen. - National Conference -Thousands of orchestra leaders, administrators, board members, volunteers, and musicians come together annually to learn about and test new ideas, solve problems, acquire new skills, and build networks. - League 360-The League facilitates a variety of online discussions for peer groups of board members, managers, conductors, volunteers, youth orchestra leaders, librarians, and more.
+- National Conference-A thousand orchestra leaders come together annually to learn about and test new ideas, solve problems, acquire new skills, and build networks. - Dedicated Board Member Constituency Meetings-In person at Conference and online throughout the year, join fellow orchestra board members from around the country in sessions designed to facilitate information sharing and learning. - League360-The League facilitates a variety of online discussions for peer groups of board members, managers, conductors, volunteers, youth orchestra leaders, librarians, and more.